-Step by Step - an Initiative of the Women's Representative for the Realisation of Equal Opportunities for Women in Research and Teaching
+Step by Step - Initiative of the Women's Representative for the Implementation of Equal Opportunities for Women in Research and Teaching

-At the University of Bamberg, around 30% of all professorships are currently held by women.
-The University of Bamberg supports women every step on their way toward a professorship so that this percentage can maintained or improved and in order to further the goal of achieving full equality for women at Bavarian/ German research institutions.
+At the University of Bamberg, approximately 30% of all professorship positions are currently filled by women.
+The University of Bamberg supports women through every step toward a professorship so that this statistic does not decrease and equality for women in academia and research can be further improved

-PhD SCholarship: The scholarship is granted for a maximum of twelve months (during the finishing period of the PhD) and amounts to 1,200 euros per month.
+PhD Scholarship: The scholarship is granted for a maximum of twelve months (during the final phase of the PhD) and amounts to 1,200 euros per month.

-Scholarship holders with children also receive a childcare supplement of 200 euros for one child and an additional 100 euros for each additional child under 12 years of age.
+Scholarship holders with children also receive a childcare supplement of 200 euros per month for one child and an additional 100 euros per month for each additional child under 12 years of age.

-In order to apply for Step by Step as an early career researcher, you must be connected to the University of Bamberg in some way (e.g. via your supervisor).
-Further conditions can be found in the guidelines.
-These guidelines, which are available in German only, can be found here.
+In order to apply for the Step by Step program as an early-career researcher, you must be connected to the University of Bamberg in some way (e.g. via your supervisor).
+Further requirements can be found in the official guidelines.
+An English translation of these guidelines can be accessed here(256.4 KB).

-Please send us your application documents via email as a single PDF file.
-If this is not possible for you, please send a print-out of all your application documents to the women's office via mail.
-Do not staple the application or bind it in any way.
-Do not use folders, interleaves, etc.
+Please submit your application documents as a PDF via the Powermail Form.
+If this is not possible, please submit a print-out of all application documents without any staples or binding.
+Do not use folders, dividers, etc.

-How detailed should the project description and the work program be?
+How detailed should the project description and work program be?

 A maximum of 10 pages in total.

-Should I attach an informal letter to the application or are the application form, exposé and other documents sufficient?
+Should I include a letter with the application or are the application form, exposé, and other documents sufficient?

 As with any application, a cover letter is highly recommended, even if it is not explicitly required.